Resources: Main Page | Research Methods (A) | Major Theories (B) | Issues and Contemporary Topics (C) | Professional Community (D)

 Artificial intelligence (AI) is the theory and development of computer systems able to perform tasks that normally require human intelligence, such as visual perception, speech recognition, decision-making, natural language processing, and search & retrieval methods (Oxford, n.d.).
 AI is a subfield of computer science with significant influences from psychology and social science, and this subfield has been active since the 1950s.
 However, only since the early 2020s has the combination of advanced computer power and maturity of generative AI technologies allowed AI to enter the mainstream of society.
 Within a couple years, AI has grown from a niche field of study to full integration in the home and in the workplace with new applications coming out on a daily basis.

 To say that AI is having a tremendous impact on the workplace is an understatement.
-The promises of AI include vast increases in productive efficiency, the automated routinization of menial tasks, the abilities to manage and analyze massive amounts of data, and support creative activities through AI-driven image, video, and music generation.
+The promises of these technologies include vast increases in productive efficiency, the automated routinization of simple tasks, the abilities to manage and analyze massive amounts of data, and support creative activities through AI-driven image, video, and music generation.
 Common use tools such as OpenAI’s ChatGPT have grown in number (e.g., Microsoft’s Co-Pilot, Google’s Gemini, and Anthropic’s Claude), as have specialized tools catering to specific purposes (e.g., Scite.ai for academics, DALL-E for high quality images, and Synthesia for videos).
 As these tools proliferate, managers have been looking to apply them in new ways.
 Virtually every organizational function could potentially see AI tools applied to them, which brings about concerns on the human dimension of the workplace and whether AI could eventually replace human workers.

 History of AI and the Study of AI at Work

-Relevant Theories and Ongoing Debates
+Relevant Theories and Ongoing Debates on AI Adoption

 Some Contemporary Areas of Research